-The following management's discussion and analysis ("MD&A") of the financial condition and results of operations should be read in conjunction with the unaudited condensed consolidated financial statements and notes thereto of CES Energy Solutions Corp. ("CES" or the "Company") for the three and nine months ended September 30, 2022 and 2021, and CES' 2021 Annual Information Form.
-Readers should also refer to the "Forward-looking Information & Statements" legal advisory and the sections regarding "Non-GAAP Measures and Other Financial Measures" and "Operational Definitions" at the end of this MD&A. This MD&A is dated November 10, 2022, and incorporates all relevant Company information to that date.
+The following management's discussion and analysis ("MD&A") of the financial condition and results of operations should be read in conjunction with the condensed consolidated financial statements and notes thereto of CES Energy Solutions Corp. ("CES" or the "Company") for the three months ended March 31, 2023 and 2022, and CES' 2022 Annual Information Form.
+Readers should also refer to the "Forward-looking Information & Statements" legal advisory and the sections regarding "Non-GAAP Measures and Other Financial Measures" and "Operational Definitions" at the end of this MD&A. This MD&A is dated May 11, 2023, and incorporates all relevant Company information to that date.
 Amounts are stated in Canadian dollars unless otherwise noted.